michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 **Response:**

 > "University policies typically prohibit *unacknowledged* or *uncritical* use of external sources.
 My approach makes AI use acknowledged and requires critical evaluation.
-Students aren't hiding AI use—they're demonstrating competent use.
+Students aren't hiding AI use,they're demonstrating competent use.
 That's consistent with academic integrity principles, just applied to a new tool."

 **Supporting evidence:**
 - Many universities are updating policies to allow appropriate AI use